Otomi language (Jalisco)

 Otomi is an extinct, unclassified Mesoamerican language formerly spoken in the state of Jalisco, Mexico.

 It is uncertain if the Otomi language of Jalisco is related to the Otomi language spoken elsewhere in Mexico, or if it is an unrelated language with the same name.
 One possible explanation is that Otomi allies of the Spanish, hailing from central Mexico, were settled here as a buffer against the Chichimeca.

 Geographic distribution

 Otomi was spoken in the province of Amula, in the communities of Cuzalapa (now in the municipality of Cuautitlán de García Barragán), Tuxcacuesco, and Zapotitlán de Vadillo.
 Nahuatl was also spoken in these communities.

+People known as "Otomíes" are historically attested in parts of what is now the state of Nayarit, particularly around Ahuacatlán and Xalisco.
+However, Peter Gerhard suggests that this was another name for the Tecuales, who spoke a language closely related to Huichol.